What is the Difference Between a Hot Tub, a Jacuzzi, and a Spa?

 Before buying your dream hot tub or spa, it's important to consider your budget, the size of the product, desired jet pressure levels, warranties offered with purchase, and insulation quality.

-You may also want to purchase a spa enclosure (like the ones we sell at Cabin Master!) which will provide you with much more privacy and a place to enjoy your spa year-round.
+You may also want to purchase a spa enclosure (like the ones we sell at our Cabin Master Nottingham show site!) which will provide you with much more privacy and a place to enjoy your spa year-round.

-Now that you know the differences, why not look at our selection of hot tubs and spas today?
+Now that you know the differences, why not look at our selection of hot tubs and spas today if you're in the ?

 We guarantee that you'll find something to fit your lifestyle and budget!